HV0rtex/EasyGUI/README.md

 If you didn't manage to find an appropriate release package, then follow these steps bellow:

-1. Download the repository (either manually or via git)
-2. Copy the **src** directory inside your project
+1. Download the **src** directory and copy it inside your project
-3. Append the headers and sources to your project to be built.
+2. Append the headers and sources to your project to be built.

 **Note: Depending on your build system, the third step may be achieved in different ways.**